pypeit/PypeIt/doc/pypeit_par.rst

 ``reference``             str                        ``arc``, ``sky``, ``pixel``                                                   ``arc``           Perform wavelength calibration with an arc, sky frame.
 Use 'pixel' for no wavelength solution.
 ``refframe``              str                        ``observed``, ``heliocentric``, ``barycentric``                               ``heliocentric``  Frame of reference for the wavelength calibration.
 Options are: observed, heliocentric, barycentric
 ``reid_arxiv``            str                        ..                                                                            ..
 Name of the archival wavelength solution file that will be used for the wavelength reidentification.
 Only used if ``method`` is 'reidentify' or 'full_template'.
+``reid_cont_sub``         bool                       ..
+True              If True, continuum subtract the arc and arxiv spectrum before the wavelength reidentification.
 ``rms_thresh_frac_fwhm``  float                      ..
 0.15              Maximum RMS (expressed as fraction of the FWHM) for keeping a slit/order solution.
-If ``fwhm_fromlines`` is True, FWHM will be computed from the arc lines in each slits (the median value among all the slits is used), otherwise ``fwhm`` will be used.
+If ``fwhm_fromlines`` is True, FWHM will be computed from the arc lines in each slits, otherwise ``fwhm`` will be used.
 This parameter is used for the 'holy-grail', 'reidentify', and 'echelle' methods and  when re-analyzing a slit using the ``redo_slits`` parameter.
 ``sigdetect``             int, float, list, ndarray  ..
 5.0               Sigma threshold above fluctuations for arc-line detection.
 Arcs are continuum subtracted and the fluctuations are computed after continuum subtraction.
 This can be a single number or a vector (list or numpy array) that provides the detection threshold for each slit.
 ``sigrej_final``          float                      ..
 3.0               Number of sigma for rejection for the final guess to the wavelength solution.
 ``sigrej_first``          float                      ..
 2.0               Number of sigma for rejection for the first guess to the wavelength solution.
 ``use_instr_flag``        bool                       ..
 False             If True, restrict to lines matching the instrument.
 WARNING: This is only implemented for shane_kast_red + HolyGrail.
 Do not use it unless you really know what you are doing.
 ``wvrng_arxiv``           list                       ..                                                                            ..
 Cut the arxiv template down to this specified wavelength range [min,max]
+``xcorr_offset_minmax``   float                      ..
+1.0               Fraction of an echelle order by which the reference is allowed to be shifted to match the data.Restricting this can be crucial if there are few reference lines and the cross correlation can get confused.
+``xcorr_percent_ceil``    float                      ..
+50.0              Determines the percentile at which to cap lines used in cross correlation, to prevent large lines from dominating100, all lines are allowed at their maximum heights.
+May produce spurious peaks in xcorr
 ========================  =========================  ============================================================================  ================  =============================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================================